-For those students whose major field is a nonbusiness discipline, the completion of these core business courses satisfies the requirements for a minor in Business.
+For those students whose major field is a non-business discipline, the completion of these core business courses satisfies the requirements for a minor in Business.
 Those students who wish to further their study of business may earn a major in Business with an emphasis in one of the seven areas outlined above.
 To be eligible for a major in Business, the student must have earned a 2.5 GPA or higher in the core business curriculum.

-Requirements for a Minor in Business

-ltem # Title Credits

-BUAD 104 SUSTAINABILITY & BUSINESS 3

-(T)

-BUAD 200 MANAGEMENT PRINCIPLES (W )3

-BUAD 208 ACCOUNTING PRINCIPLES 3

-BUAD 209 FINANCIAL DECISION MAKING 3

-(Q)

-BUAD 220 THE LEGAL ENVIRONMENT OF 3

-BUSINESS

-BUAD 230 MARKETING PRINCIPLES 3

-Total credits: 18
+Requirements for a Minor in Business Item# BUAD 104 SUSTAINABILITY & BUSINESS BUAD 200 MANAGEMENT PRINCIPLES (W)3 BUAD 208 ACCOUNTING PRINCIPLES BUAD 209 FINANCIAL DECISION MAKING 3 THE LEGAL ENVIRONMENT OF 3 BUAD 220 BUSINESS BUAD 230 MARKETING PRINCIPLES 3 Total credits: 18